Olav V: Birth and early life

-Olav was thus the first heir to the throne since the Middle Ages to have been raised in Norway.
+Olav was thus the first heir to the throne since the Middle Ages to have been raised in Norway, and his parents went to considerable length to give him as Norwegian an upbringing as possible.
 Unlike his father, who was a naval officer, Olav chose to complete his main military education in the army.
-He graduated from the three-year Norwegian Military Academy in 1924, with the fourth best score in his class.
-Olav then went on to study jurisprudence and economics for two years at Balliol College, Oxford.
+He graduated from the three-year Norwegian Military Academy in 1924, with the fourth-best score in his class.
+Olav then studied jurisprudence and economics for two years at Balliol College, Oxford.

 During the 1930s, Crown Prince Olav was a naval cadet serving on the minelayer/cadet training ship Olav Tryggvason.
-Olav moved up the ranks of the Norwegian armed forces, rising in the army from an initial rank of first lieutenant to captain in 1931 and colonel in 1936.
+Olav moved up the ranks of the Norwegian armed forces in the army from an initial rank of first lieutenant to captain in 1931 and colonel in 1936.

 He was an accomplished athlete.
 Olav jumped from the Holmenkollen ski jump in Oslo and competed in sailing regattas.
 He won a gold medal in sailing at the 1928 Summer Olympics in Amsterdam and remained an active sailor into old age.

-On 21 March 1929 in Oslo, he married his first cousin Princess Märtha of Sweden with whom he had two daughters, Ragnhild and Astrid and one son, Harald.
-As exiles during World War II, Crown Princess Märtha and the royal children lived in Washington, D.C., where she struck up a close friendship with Franklin D. Roosevelt.
+On 21 March 1929 in Oslo, he married his first cousin Princess Märtha of Sweden with whom he had two daughters, Ragnhild and Astrid, and one son, Harald.
+As exiles during World War II, Crown Princess Märtha and the royal children lived in Washington, DC, where she struck up a close friendship with Franklin Roosevelt.
 She died in 1954, before her husband ascended the throne.

 The British Film Institute houses an early film, made in 1913, in which a miniature car (a "baby Cadillac") commissioned by Queen Alexandra for Crown Prince Olav tows a procession of Londoners through the streets of the capital, before being delivered to a pair of "royal testers" of roughly Olav's age.
 The car is a battery-powered, one-third size replica on a four-foot wheelbase, and is on permanent loan to the Norsk Teknisk Museum in Oslo.